• 01628 629 415

 Staff List

-• Ms J Leary – Head of Key Stage 4 and Key Stage 5
+Ms J Leary – Deputy Head of English

-• Ms J Cummings – Teacher of English
+Ms J Cummings – Teacher of English (Head of Year 11)

-• Ms T Sinha – Teacher of English
+Ms E Evans-Peters – Teacher of English (Head of Year 10)

 Vision